 Ph.D.
 Student.
 Danielle Mayer is a Ph.D. student in the Department of Political Science at Université de Montréal.
 She completed her Master’s and B.A at the University of Ottawa.
 Her research interests include voter turnout and political socialization.

 Ph.D.
 Student.
 Maxime Coulombe is a Ph.D. student in Political Science at Université de Montréal.
 He completed a B.A. in International Studies and a M.A. in Political Science at Université de Montréal.
 Maxime is interested in the mechanism linking social pressure and electoral participation.
 His broad research interests include electoral behavior, political socialisation and electoral reform. maxime.coulombe.1(at)umontreal.ca

 Ph.D.
-Student.
+Candidate.
 Fernando Feitosa is a Ph.D. student in the Department of Political Science at the University of Montreal.
 Fernando holds the Mitacs Globalink Graduate Fellowship (2015-2019).
 Fernando’s areas of interest are political theory and political philosophy, in particular the duty to vote. fernandofeitosaribeiro(at)gmail.com

 Ph.D Student.
 Emmanuel Heisbourg is a P.h.D student in Applied Human Sciences at Université de Montréal.
 He completed his Master degree in Behavioral Economics at Paris 1 La Sorbonne and his B.A in Psychology at Université Paris 8.
 His main research interest is the influence of music on political ideology.
 He is also interested in questions related to bounded rationality and altruism. emmanuelheis(at)yahoo.fr